Ada-Developers-Academy/ada-build/roundtable-guides/03-branching.md

         print("x is Falsy!")
     ```

 ## Logical Operators
+1. Describe the difference between `or` and `and`.
+    * For the [coffee and sleep example](XXX) describe how it would be different if it were an `or` relationship.
+1. Let's revisit the example above where `x = 'hello'`.
+    * How would the code change to still be logical if we started with `if not x:`?

 ## Practice Problems
 1. What question do you have about the practice problems?